- Adding to Mother's Milk

 Turner syndrome is a genetic disorder seen in girls that causes them to be shorter than others and to not mature sexually as they grow into adulthood.

-Very low birthweight is a term used to describe babies who are born weighing less than 3 pounds, 4 ounces.
-Only a few babies are born this tiny.
+Very low birth weight is a term used to describe babies who are born weighing less than 3 pounds, 4 ounces.
+It is very rare that babies are born this tiny.
+But the overall rate of very-low-birth-weight babies in the U.S. is going up.
+This is because more multiple birth babies are being born.
+Multiples are more likely to be born early and weigh less.

 - Vision and Hearing